Construction apprenticeships

 The content of your building and construction apprenticeship will vary considerably depending on its level and subject.

-Meanwhile, on the Chartered Town Planner Degree Apprenticeship offered by the RTPI, apprentices spend up to six years developing knowledge in areas relating to planning law, policy and sustainability, and skills including the preparation of plans, policies and related documents, creative vision and design and project management.
+Meanwhile, on the RTPI's Chartered Town Planner Degree Apprenticeship, apprentices spend up to six years gaining knowledge in planning law, policy and sustainability while developing skills in preparing plans, policies and related documents, creative vision and design and project management.

 A detailed overview of what's involved in a specific apprenticeship can typically be found on the employer's website.